 It's not always easy to choose between Proc SQL and Data Step programming.
 In this tips and tricks, we will see the big differences between Proc SQL and Data Step and list the pro's and the con's of both of them.

 At the era of the big data, it's very common to have lot of variables to manipulate in blocks of variables.
-Arrays and Do loops are powerful data manipulation tools that help make code more efficient for repetitive operation.
+Arrays, Do loops and variable lists are powerful data manipulation tools that help make code more efficient for repetitive operation.

 SAS macro language allows you to process dynamically all the files of a directory or all the files of a library .
 Different technic exist depending on the nature of the files.
 This tips and tricks discuss the case when your files are datasets present in a single library and discuss the case when we manipulate flat files in a folder structure.

-Creating CSV from SAS can be done in Data Step, Proc export or using ODS CSV.
-When CSV are not simple line of records, it becomes impossible to use this technic and Data Step programming is required.
+Creating or reading flat files from SAS can be done in several ways in SAS: proc import, proc export are common examples.
+When flat files are not simple line of records, it becomes impossible to use default technics and Data Step programming becomes required.